-(7) Limiting amplified sound from public sidewalks to 80 decibels at and beyond 30 feet from the sound source during night hours would benefit Waikiki residents and visitors by preventing noise disturbances that could adversely affect their health, welfare, and privacy."

-B. In SECTION 2 of the bill:

-- 1. Amends the definition of "noise disturbance" to include any sound that "[e]xceeds 80 decibels, measured from a distance of 30 feet from the sound amplifier." - 2.
-Limits the period during which the amplified sound restrictions apply to the hours from 7:00 p.m. of one day to 6:00 a.m. of the following day. - 3.
-Amends the provision establishing prima facie evidence of a violation to include a decibel limit of 80 decibels at a distance of 30 feet from the sound amplifier. - C. Makes miscellaneous technical and nonsubstantive amendments.
+- (7) Limiting amplified sound from public sidewalks during nighttime hours to 80 decibels, measured from a distance no farther than 8 feet from the sound amplifier, would benefit Waikiki residents and visitors by preventing noise disturbances that could adversely affect their health, welfare, and privacy." - B. In SECTION 2 of the bill: - 1.
+Amends the definition of "noise disturbance": - (a) To include any sound that: - (i) "Annoys or disturbs a person of normal sensitivities at a distance of 30 feet or more from the sound amplifier"; and - (ii) "Exceeds 80 decibels continuously for a combined total of one minute in any five minute period, measured from a distance no farther than 8 feet from the sound amplifier"; and - (b) To delete any sound that "[e]ndangers or injures the health of humans." - 2.
+Adds definitions of "detached dwelling," "hotel," and "multi-family dwelling," all being defined in reference to the definitions of those terms in the Land Use Ordinance. - 3.
+Amends the prohibition to include a geographic restriction of "within 30 feet of a hotel, a detached dwelling (one- or two-family), or a multi-family dwelling in Waikiki" and a time restriction of "between the hours of 7:00 p.m. of one day and 6:00 a.m. of the following day." - 4.
+Amends the provision establishing prima facie evidence of a violation to include "[t]he playing, use, or operation of a sound amplifier in such a manner or at such a volume as to be audible at a distance of 30 feet or more from the sound amplifier or as to exceed a decibel limit of 80 decibels continuously for a combined total of one minute in any five minute period, measured from a distance no farther than 8 feet from the sound amplifier." - C. Makes miscellaneous technical and nonsubstantive amendments.